Feyerabend/ABC80/README.md

 There are some poking going on such as 'POKE 32357,208,175,212' -- forgot all there was about that address.

-Often computers based on MOS 6502 processor, did memory mapping for I/O.
+Often computers based on MOS 6502 processor did memory mapping for I/O.
 But Z80 had its own separate ports for I/O which was used here, and in the case for generating sound in ABC80 you could send out e.g.
 'OUT 6,9' to a port, wait a while and close with 'OUT 6,0'.